 I'll be honest, when I got the brief for this article, I took one look at the title and thought: no way.
 I've gone on record around here as a rug-size militant, and one who believes that bigger is nearly always better.
 But before dismissing the idea completely, I decided to have a hunt for rooms breaking traditional rug rules and still managing to look good.
 Lo and behold, what I found was eye-opening to say the least.

 In the lead image, a house tour from Lauren Kelp, a just slightly too-small rug still looks killer under that dining table.
 Why?
 I think it's to do with the strong color story being told by the red rug, warm woods of the chairs and table, and the copper light above.
-It's like a column of colour in the middle of an otherwise neutral space — and it works!
+It's like a column of color in the middle of an otherwise neutral space — and it works!

 Here's an interesting example.
 This round felt ball rug does precisely nothing, functionally speaking, for this space from Swedish real estate company Fastighetsbyrån via Planete Deco — you can't rest your feet on it when getting out of bed, nor while sitting at the desk.
 But...I kind of like it?
 The felt balls perfectly echo the shapes of the garland lights and the lightbulbs around the mirror, and it adds the perfect pop of color to the mainly white space.